 - Treat the Whole Person: Naturopathic doctor treat each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
 Since total health also includes spiritual health, naturopathic physicians encourage individuals to pursue their personal spiritual development.

-- Prevention: Naturopathic doctor emphasize the prevention of disease by assessing risk factors, heredity, and susceptibility to disease, and by making appropriate interventions in partnership with their patients to prevent illness.
+- Prevention: Naturopathic doctors emphasize the prevention of disease by assessing risk factors, heredity, and susceptibility to disease, and by making appropriate interventions in partnership with their patients to prevent illness.